SyperOlao/Multi-GPU-Render-DX12/MGPU-VoxelWaterfall/Docs/Methodology.md

 Decision rules:

-- H1 `SUPPORT` requires strict analysis `PASS`, complete validation, and a primary endpoint CI whose lower bound is above zero.
+- H1 `SUPPORT` uses only `SingleGpuFull -> MultiGpuFull` on `present_to_present_ms`; it requires strict analysis `PASS`, complete validation/preflight evidence, paired `n >= 2`, and a 95% CI for `single - multi` whose lower bound is above zero.
-- H2 `SUPPORT` requires strict analysis `PASS`, exact logical-work equality, approximation-fidelity PASS, and measured secondary work statistics.
+- H2 `SUPPORT` uses only `MultiGpuFull -> MultiGpuTemporalDecimation` on `secondary_compute_ms`; it requires strict analysis `PASS`, paired `n >= 2`, a measured 95% CI that does not cross zero, exact logical-work and fixed-step equality, and Temporal approximation-fidelity PASS.
-- H3 `SUPPORT` requires strict analysis `PASS`, monotonic/non-increasing submitted counts, unchanged simulation counts, and approximation-fidelity PASS.
+- H3 `SUPPORT` uses matched `LOD off -> LOD on` contrasts within each requested mode on `primary_submitted_voxels + secondary_submitted_voxels`; it requires strict analysis `PASS`, monotonic/non-increasing LOD-on submitted counts, unchanged simulation counts/logical work/fixed steps, and LOD approximation-fidelity PASS.
 - RQ3 reports transfer dominance only when the lower CI bound for `transfer_ms / critical_path_gpu_ms` is at least `0.5`.

 The Full suite default `n=3` is preliminary.
 Publication runs must predeclare repetition count using `Tools/plan_benchmark_power.py` from pilot SD and target MDE or desired CI width.
 Per-config contrasts beyond the primary contrast are exploratory and require multiplicity control.